7Ji/git-mirrorer/README.md

   ```
   _Piping a lot of different compressors does not result in better compression and it is very stupid.
 Plz don't really do it like this : )_

-#### Conclusion
-You might find it strange at first that `git-mirrorer` does not outputs `.tar.gz` compressed archives directly, but only `.tar` archives.
-But now you should understand that, with the freedom to combine any archive suffix and any piper, `git-mirrorer` can essentially create archives that's compressed in **any format**.

 ## Cleaning
 As `git-mirrorer` ensures the **robustness** of the wanted objects it fetches all of the repos that're referenced either directly or indirectly in the commits resolved from those wanted objects, **for every run**.
 Your `repos` folder might become larger and larger as you run `git-mirrorer` again and again to keep the repos up-to-date.
 The same applies to `archives` and `checkouts` if the wanted objects are dynamic and they point to new commits as you update the repos.